Near-field energy transfer between graphene and magneto-optic media

-Figure~\ref{fig2}(c) shows the energy flux versus the gap separation at $B= 4\,$T (solid line) and $B=-4\,$T (dashed line) with $v_d=0.3v_F$.
+Figure~\ref{fig2}(b) shows the energy flux versus the gap separation at $B= 4\,$T (solid line) and $B=-4\,$T (dashed line) with $v_d=0.3v_F$.
 At $B=4\,$T, the energy flux is negative when the gap separation is larger than about $18\,$nm.
-To understand this, we show the energy transmission function in Fig.~\ref{fig2}(d) and the energy flux spectrum $h(\omega)$ in Fig.~\ref{fig2}(e) at $B=4\,$T and $d=50\,$nm.
-The energies $\hbar\omega$, around which the energy transfer is prominent, are indicated by arrows in Figs.~\ref{fig2}(b) and \ref{fig2}(d).
-The arrows correspond to the peaks in Fig.~\ref{fig2}(e).
+To understand this, we show the energy transmission function in Fig.~\ref{fig2}(c) and the energy flux spectrum $h(\omega)$ in Fig.~\ref{fig2}(d) at $B=4\,$T and $d=50\,$nm.
+The energies $\hbar\omega$ around which the energy transfer is prominent are indicated by arrows in Fig.~\ref{fig2}(c).
+The arrows correspond to the peaks in Fig.~\ref{fig2}(d).
 The contributions from the positive and negative $q_x$ give rise to the positive and negative peaks, respectively.
-It can seen that the negative peak is broader than the two positive peaks, which originates from the nonreciprocity of the surface polaritons of InSb.
-Therefore, it is the increased polariton damping at negative $q_x$ and the decreased damping at positive $q_x$ that give rise to the negative energy flux at $B=4\,$T and $d\gtrsim 18\,$nm.
-The energy flux is positive at $B=4\,$T and $d\lesssim 18\,$nm since the nonreciprocity of the effective photonic temperature in graphene increases with increasing the magnitude of wave vector $q_x$.
-Thus, the interplay between the nonreciprocal effective temperature and the nonreciprocal surface modes determines the net energy-transfer direction.
-For $B=-4\,$T, the surface-polariton broadening of InSb occurs at positive $q_x$ so that the synergy from the nonreciprocal effects of the effective temperature and the surface polaritons gives rise to the positive energy flux in Fig.~\ref{fig2}(c).
+The negative peak is broader than the two positive peaks, which originates from the nonreciprocity of the surface polaritons of InSb.
+Therefore, the increased polariton damping at negative $q_x$ and decreased damping at positive $q_x$ give rise to the negative energy flux at $B=4\,$T and $d\gtrsim 18\,$nm.
+The energy flux is positive at $B=4\,$T and $d\lesssim 18\,$nm since the nonreciprocity of the photon occupation from the graphene increases with increasing magnitude of wave vector $q_x$.
+Thus, the interplay between the nonreciprocal photon occupation number and the nonreciprocal surface modes governs the net energy transfer direction.
+For $B=-4\,$T, surface polariton broadening of InSb occurs at positive $q_x$ such that the synergy from the nonreciprocal effects of the photon occupation number and the surface polaritons gives rise to the positive energy flux in Fig.~\ref{fig2}(b).